Wasm plugin

 /*

-HttpRespCtx contains BaseCtx and response code
+HttpRespCtx contains BaseCtx and the response code.

-The rest of the processing is basically the same as OnHttpReq
+The rest of the processing is basically the same as OnHttpReq.

 */